scrabbletank/farhome-rules/rulesdoc.md

 #### Enduring Concentration
 *Requires 2 Stamina*

-When making concentration checks you add bad dice for every wound taken instead of terrible dice.
+When making concentration saves you add bad dice for every wound taken instead of terrible dice.
 You add a critical when saving against effects that stun or incapacitate you.

 #### Exertion
 *Requires 10th level*